guangyaodou/guangyaodou.github.io/_pages/about.md

   - /about.html
 ---

-I am a second-year Data Science master's student at the University of Pennsylvania.
-I am doing my master's thesis on unlearning for LLMs under the supervision of Professor Chris Callison-Burch.
+I am a second-year Data Science master’s student at the University of Pennsylvania.
+I completed my master’s thesis on unlearning for LLMs under the supervision of Professor Chris Callison-Burch.
+I also won the Best Thesis Award at Penn!

 Publications
 ======